Best AI & Machine Learning Laptops in India (2026) - Research-Backed Picks for Developers

 Memory

-• 2026 minimum: 32GB to be comfortable
+• 2026 minimum: 32GB for real workflows

-• Serious work: 64GB if you can afford it
+• Serious work: 64GB for agentic AI

-• Big models: 96-128GB for 13B+ locally
+• Big models: 96-128GB for 13B+ models

 CPU